 I have been teaching since 2003 and have been an Associate Fellow of the Higher Education Academy since 2008.

-Before coming to Westminster I taught a range of modules for the School of English and Humanities at Birkbeck College, University of London, covering a variety of subjects including English literature and literary critical theory, as well as cultural history, the history of art and visual culture.
-I have also delivered course for the BA English, Cultural Studies and Fine Arts programmes at the University of Northampton.
-I have taught modules focusing on a variety of literary periods, however, my specialist teaching areas include Romantic and Victorian literature, poetry, poetics, the exchanges between literature and science, as well as art in the nineteenth century.
+Before coming to Westminster I taught on a range of modules for the School of English and Humanities at Birkbeck College, University of London, covering a variety of subjects including English literature, the history of art and visual culture.
+I have also taught history of art on the BA Fine Arts programme at the University of Northampton.
+Although I have been involved with modules focusing on a variety of literary periods, my specialist teaching areas are Romantic and Victorian literature, poetry, literature and science and nineteenth-century art.

 I have research interests in late eighteenth and nineteenth-century literature and cultural history, Romantic and Victorian poetry, exchanges between literature, science and politics, and specifically the relationship between poetry and geology and language theory.
 I also have interests in Bakhtinian critical theory and nineteenth-century art and visual culture.

-I have published on the poetry of Alfred Tennyson in relationship to the sciences of geology and palaeontology in Victorian Poetry and Victorian Literature and Culture.
-I have also published on Percy Bysshe Shelley's poetry and geological theory in Romanticism.
+I have published articles on Tennyson's poetry and geology and a book on Tennyson's poetry in relationship to geology and palaeontology I have also published on Shelley's poetry and geological theory in the journal, Romanticism.
 I am a member of the British Society for Literature and Science and the British Association of Victorian Studies.

 I am currently Reviews Editor for the online, open-access Journal of Literature and Science.
-The JLS, which is dedicated to the publication of academic articles on the subject of literature and science, also reviews an eclectic range of scholarly articles published in the last eighteen months and at the cutting edge of current research on literature and science.
+The JLS is dedicated to the publication of academic articles on the subject of literature and science and also reviews an eclectic range of scholarly articles published in the last eighteen months and at the cutting edge of current research on literature and science.

 For details of all my research outputs, visit my WestminsterResearch profile.